TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 “Go to the temple and offer,” she finally advises.

 It sounds simple, but I don’t know where to start.
 To which temple should I go?
 And what should I offer?
-On the way back to the guesthouse, I wait for a temple to appear somewhere along the road.
-None does.
-So I skip the offering, and start to pack my things.
+On the way back to the guesthouse, I wait for a temple to appear along the road.
+None does, so I skip the offering and start to pack my things.

-The next morning, I board not a boat, but a bus.
+The next morning, I boarded not a boat but a bus.
 Sihanoukville to Phnom Penh, deluxe, the ticket promises.
 Turns out it tells the truth.
 The bus comes with air conditioning and upholstered seats.
 The road is new.
 Yet, that doesn’t mean things have changed.
 Rumors have it that the streets of Phnom Penh still aren’t safe after dusk.
 In a belated gesture of committing to karma, I take a room in the Bodhi Tree guesthouse.
-A sign in the room announces that checkout time is 11 a.m., and that all weapons are to be given into custody of the guesthouse owner.
+A sign in the room announces that checkout time is 11 a.m. and that all weapons are to be given into the custody of the guesthouse owner.

-“It’s the law to have those plates,” Nohn, the receptionist, explains to me.
-When he sees my concerned look, he tells me that there is no real reason to worry about safety.
+“It’s the law to have those plates,” Nohn, the receptionist, explains.
+When he saw my concerned look, he told me there was no real reason to worry about safety.

 “It’s not that bad,” he says.
 “Just make sure that you don’t walk in the evening, but take a moto taxi.
 And for all cases, have a ten dollar note in your shirt pocket, easy to access.”